torvalds/linux/Documentation/admin-guide/reporting-issues.rst

     issue, or a really severe problem: those are 'issues of high priority' that need special handling in some steps that are about to follow.*

-Linus Torvalds and the leading Linux kernel developers want to see some issues fixed as soon as possible, hence there are 'issues of high priority' that get handled slightly differently in the reporting process.
+Linus Torvalds and the leading GNU/Linux kernel developers want to see some issues fixed as soon as possible, hence there are 'issues of high priority' that get handled slightly differently in the reporting process.
 Three type of cases
 qualify: regressions, security issues, and really severe problems.

-You deal with a regression if some application or practical use case running fine with one Linux kernel works worse or not at all with a newer version compiled using a similar configuration.
+You deal with a regression if some application or practical use case running fine with one GNU/Linux kernel works worse or not at all with a newer version compiled using a similar configuration.
 The document Documentation/admin-guide/reporting-regressions.rst explains this in more detail.
 It also provides a good deal of other information about regressions you